 This Pink berried Mountain Ash has a neat form with an attractive oval crown.
 It is quite upright, making it ideal for small spaces and will grow to only 6 x 4 metres in 20 years.
 As with many Rowan varieties, 'Eastern Promise' is tolerant of most conditions including exposed sites and prefers a slightly acidic soil where possible.

 Our pot grown Pink Berried Mountain Ash trees can be planted at any time of the year.
 Start by removing weeds and grass within a metre of your desired planting hole.
 Dig a square hole as deep as your root mass and approximately 2x as wide.
 To help the tree establish more effectively, sprinkle root grow in the hole.

 Remove the pot, gently loosen the roots and place into the planting hole.
 Mix 50% of the original soil with 50% compost, fill in the hole and firm around gently.
 Avoid banking the soil up around the collar of the tree.

 We recommend planting 'Eastern Promise' trees with a stake and tie kit.
-For single stakes, place the stake at an angle to avoid penetrating the rootmass and knock it in until it is firm.
-Use a buckle tie, placing the spacer between the stake and tree.
+For single stakes, insert the stake at an angle to avoid penetrating the rootmass and knock it in until it is firm.
+Water generously around the base.